 - Relapse Prevention Planning: Treatment teaches how to maintain sobriety while also being present for family, keeping a job, and fulfilling commitments.

 Recovery requires finding a balance between necessary self-care and consideration for others.
-People in early sobriety must prioritize their recovery, which often includes attending meetings, going to therapy, avoiding triggers, all of which can initially feel selfish to family members who want their loved one back immediately.
+People in early sobriety must prioritize their recovery, which often includes attending meetings, going to therapy, and avoiding triggers, all of which can initially feel selfish to family members who want their loved one back immediately.
 However, this healthy focus on sobriety is actually the opposite of addiction-driven selfishness.

 Treatment helps both the recovering alcoholic and their family understand that putting recovery first is what makes it possible to eventually show up fully for the people they love.